jeffrafter/jeffrafter.github.io/content/blog/terraform-and-aws/index.md

 }
 ```

 This is probably the most complex declaration we'll see.
 First we setup an `origin`.
-When users come to our website (via our domain) they'll actually be going to CloudFront.
+When users come to our website (via our `website_endpoint`[^website_endpoint]) they'll actually be going to CloudFront.
 CloudFront maintains a number of edge nodes (servers that are distributed throughout the world to reduce network latency).
 When CloudFront receives a request for a file it will first check for a local copy and, if none is found, will fetch the original from the `origin` and cache it on the edge node.
 Because our content will be stored on S3, we've set the URL to our bucket as the `origin`.

+[^website_endpoint]: You can choose `bucket_domain_name` or `website_endpoint` for your origin.
+Although you'll have additional security options if you go to the bucket via `S3` you'll quickly run into problems seeing `NoSuchKey` errors on nested paths with `index.html` files. https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesOrigin website_endpoint

 We set the `price_class` to `PriceClass_100`, the cheapest option (but also the smallest distribution).
 For more information, see https://aws.amazon.com/cloudfront/pricing/